 - Act it out.
 Use your child's penchant for pretend play to prepare him for preschool.
 Pretend that you're going to school, hanging up your backpack, and sitting down for group time.
 Play games, read stories, and make a simple snack.
 Teach your child a few basic social skills.
 Talk about how to get someone's attention, take turns, or join in play.
 Use puppets to roleplay.

 - Work on self-help skills.
 Going to preschool marks a big developmental leap for your child and independence will become a larger focus.
 Help your toddler master self-help skills like washing hands, using the toilet, putting shoes and socks on, and using utensils at the table.

 - Express and acknowledge feelings.
 Beginning preschool is an exciting adventure, but it's normal for both of you to have feelings of anxiety.
 Encourage your child to express those feelings, listen closely, and acknowledge your child's fears.
 At the same time, acknowledge to yourself your own feelings of ambivalence or anxiety.
-You might notice changes in your child's behavior as they works through their feelings.
+You might notice changes in your child's behavior as they work through their feelings.
 Children often regress in one area as they make developmental growth in another.
-Children sometimes regress in toilet training or become less independent, for example.
+For example, when facing a transition, children sometimes regress in toilet training or become less independent.
 With nurturing support, these behavior changes are only temporary.

 - Shift your schedule.
 Before the first day of school, gradually make any necessary changes in your routines, such as an earlier dinner or bedtime.
 Limit media.
 Offer a healthy breakfast and spend time outdoors.
 Developing consistent, predictable routines a few weeks before school starts will make the transition much smoother.